sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--ignore-single-dirty-log`: Ignore a single previously failed attempt if it will be immediately retried by this operation.
 * `--ignore-single-pending-log`: Ignore a single pending migration attempt if it will be immediately retried by this operation.
 * `--noop-privileged`: Skip application of privileged migrations, but record that they have been applied.
 This assumes the user has already applied the required privileged migrations with elevated permissions.
-* `--privileged-hash="<value>"`: Running -noop-privileged without this value will supply a value that will unlock migration application for the current upgrade operation.
-Future (distinct) upgrade operations will require a unique hash.
+* `--privileged-hash="<value>"`: Running --noop-privileged without this flag will print instructions and supply a value for use in a second invocation.
+Future (distinct) downto operations will require a unique hash.
 * `--target="<value>"`: The migration to apply.
 Comma-separated values are accepted.
 * `--unprivileged-only`: Refuse to apply privileged migrations.